-COMMUNITY GREENWAYS - E. 55TM & E. 72No STREET
+COMMUNITY GREENWAYS - E. 55TH & E. 72ND STREET

-Community Greenways along E. 55th and E. 72nd streets will welcome communities into the lakefront park spaces with improved pedestrian and bicycle amenities, new planting and street trees, enhanced wayfinding and signage, and opportunities for gateway art.
+Community Greenways along

+E. 55th and E. 72nd streets will

+welcome communities into the

+lakefront park spaces with improved

+pedestrian and bicycle amenities,

+new planting and street trees,

+enhanced wayfinding and signage,

+and opportunities for gateway art.

 Improving access to the lakefront from adjacent communities is one of the primary objectives of the CHEERS study.
 Community members consistently cited issues with getting to the lakefront.
 Half of the survey respondents said that their top concern with the lakefront was getting to park areas from neighborhoods given the limited crossings at the railroad and I-90.
 Additional concerns included the safety of existing bicycle and pedestrian crossings and routes which is why almost 80% of surveyed users drive to the parks instead of biking, walking, or taking other modes of transit.
 However, during the planning process the team also worked to understand the psychological barriers to accessing the park, which include a lack of gateways and clear approach to the park spaces that welcome in neighbors from across the city.
-E. 72nd Street Greenway proposes protected bike lanes and a multiuse path for pedestrians that connects to the E. 72nd Gateway.